Clemapfel/mousetrap/docs/07_image_and_sound.md

 255 255 255 255 191 191 191 255 128 128 128 255 0 0 0 255
 ```

+We get these by multiplying each `RGBA` component with 255, rounding, then storing each pixel as 4 sequential 8-bit integers.

 We rarely have to interact with the raw memory, as `get_pixel` and `set_pixel` automatically do the conversion and position of pixels for us.
 If we do have to handle the raw memory, we can access it using `Image::data`, which returns a `void*`.
-For an image of size `n*m`, `data` be an array of `n*m*4` 8-bit unsigned integers (`unsigned char`).
-We can also get the number of elements in `data` by calling `Image::get_data_size`.
+For an image of size `n*m`, `data` will point to a C array with `n*m*4` 8-bit unsigned integers (`unsigned char`), where `n` is the image width, `m` is the image height.
+We can also get the number of elements in `data` using `Image::get_data_size`.

 ### Displaying Images

-Now that we know how to load and manipulate images in memory, we most likely will want a way to display them to the user.
-We've already seen a widget capable of this `ImageDisplay`.
-So far we have been loading the image straight from the disk, however `ImageDisplay` also takes an image in memory as the argument to `create_from_image`.
+Now that we know how to load and manipulate images in memory, we most likely will want a way to display them to the user in some way.
+We've already seen a widget capable of this: `ImageDisplay`.
+So far we have been loading the image straight from the disk, however `ImageDisplay` also takes an image in memory as the argument to `ImageDisplay::create_from_image`.

+`ImageDisplay` copies the contents of the image to the graphics card and is read-only.
+This means that if we change our `Image`, `ImageDisplay` will not change.
+To update the `ImageDisplay` with the newest version of our image, we need to call `create_from_image` again.
+The advantage of this is that if our original `Image` goes out of scope and is freed, `ImageDisplay` will be unaffected.

 By default, `ImageDisplay` will expand according `Widget::set_expand`.
-Expansion like this will scale the image automatically.
-If this is not desired, we tell `ImageDisplay` to display the image 1:1 (that is, 1 pixel on screen is equivalent to 1 pixel of the image data) by setting its size request to the images size, and disabling expansion in both dimensions:
+Since this expansion uses the widget display engine, it does not follow the scaling mode we set when calling `Image::scale`.
+To make sure `ImageDisplay` is always at the correct resolution and displays an image 1-to-1 (that is 1 pixel of the image is exactly 1 pixel on the screen), we can use the following trick:

 ```cpp
 auto image = Image();